KiranSmelser/zip-peak/README.md

 ## Acknowledgements
 Give credit here.
-- This project was inspired by the Reading the Contents of Files section in Automate the Boring Stuff with Python: Practical Programming for Total Beginners by Al Sweigart
+- This project was inspired by the Reading the Contents of Files section in Automate the Boring Stuff with Python: Practical Programming for Total Beginners by Al Sweigart.

 ## Contact